Emmanuel-Nti/Credit-Cards-Approval-Prediction/docs/index.md

 - Importation of the data and libraries
 - Preprocessed the data and carried out exploratory data analysis
   - Checked for missing values and duplicates
-  - Endcoded categorical columns with LabelEncoder so the machine learns better.
+  - Endcoded categorical columns with LabelEncoder.
   - Visualized the distributtion with a Histplot
   - Checked correlation between variables
 - Data Analysis
-  - Build a model to pridict credit cards approval
+  - Built a model to pridict credit cards approval
   - Improved the model with hyperparameter tuning (using GridSearchCV)
+  - Decile Analysis
 - Conclusion and recommendations

 ## Decile Analysis